0cirius0/Subdomains-Tracker/README.md

 # Subdomains-Tracker
 A Discord Bot to help with Recon Stuff

-It will scan the target at regular intervals and message user if
+It will scan the target at regular intervals and message the user if
-* any new domain is added => New Domain = More attack vectors
+* any new domain is found => New Domain = More attack vectors
 * a older domain becomes vulnerable for subdomain takeover

 This bot should be run on a VPS(or either you are among the ones whose system runs 24/7)